noise-lab/censorship-course/docs/syllabus.md

   but it should be informed and teach the class something that is not on the syllabus.
-It can be a technical primer, current event overview, paper summary, etc. You should clear your presentation topic and slides draft the Friday before you are due to present.
+It can be a technical primer, current event overview, paper summary, etc. You should clear your presentation topic and slides draft the end of the week before you are due to present.
 Group order will be signup-based, then at random among remaining topics and slots.
 - **Group research project (35%).** You should complete an original research project as part of the course, addressing an open question